thoth-tech/handbook/docs/communication/fearless-feedback.md

 ## Feedback delivery

 When delivering feedback it is important to ask for permission beforehand.
 It is expected that some days are not going to be an appropriate times for feedback.

-Someone's willingness to listen and respect the feedback is a major part of the process.
+Please do not deliver feedback when you or them are upset or angry.
+For feedback to be productive it is best to be level-headed.
+Willingness to listen and respect the feedback is a major part of the process.
 The outcome will not be productive if you or them are not willing to listen with an open-mind.

 It can be as simple as a quick message: "_Is now an okay time for some feedback?_" or "_Would you be willing to hear some feedback from me?_".